Estimating Dense-Packed Zone Height in Liquid-Liquid Separation: A Physics-Informed Neural Network Approach: Phase height estimation

-where $\mathbf{F}_k = \frac{\partial \bm f_{\bm{\theta}}}{\partial \mathbf{\Vx}}\big|_{\hat{\mathbf{x}}_{k-1|k-1}}$ is the Jacobian of the state transition model $\bm f_{\bm{\theta}}(\cdot)$ with respect to the estimated states, $\mathbf{P}_k$ is the state covariance matrix, and $\mathbf{W}_k$ is the process noise covariance at time step $k$.
-Here, we initialize $\mathbf{P}_0$ as a diagonal matrix with values 0.0001 and 0.0001, corresponding to $\Vx = [\hw,\hp]^\top$.
 The process noise covariance $\mathbf{W}_k$ is computed adaptively at each time step.
 Such adaptive sampling of the covariance matrix $\mathbf{W}_k$, sometimes referred to as Adaptive Kalman Filtering \citep{mohamed1999adaptive}, is a well-established technique that has been shown to improve both the stability and performance of the Kalman Filter \citep{mohamed1999adaptive, zhang2020identification}.
 We leverage the model ensemble of 40 independently trained PINNs to calculate the process noise covariance $\mathbf{W}_k$ in the following way: (i) First, we take the ensemble mean of the last estimated state $\hat{\mathbf{x}}_{k-1|k-1}$ and feed it as the initial state to the transition model $\bm f_{\bm{\theta}}(\cdot)$ of each ensemble member individually. (ii) We then obtain the next state estimate $\hat{\mathbf{x}}_{k|k-1}$ from each ensemble member. (iii) We calculate the sample covariance of these 40 predictions to obtain the process noise covariance $\mathbf{W}_k$ at each time step $k$.
+Here, the ensemble spread is interpreted as a sample-based approximation of the prediction uncertainty of the PINN model.
+The sample covariance of the ensemble predictions is used as a proxy for the process noise covariance $\mathbf{W}_k$, thereby incorporating model (epistemic) uncertainty into the filtering procedure.
+This allows the filter to account for increased uncertainty in regions where the model predictions diverge.

 Next, we use the measurement model $\bm h_{\bm{\theta}}(\cdot)$ that takes the last estimated states as initial state and outputs corresponding (predicted) measurements:

 The update equations are then used to update the state and covariance estimates using the residual of true and predicted measurements and the Kalman gain $\mathbf{K}_k$ \citep{Gelb:1974}: